Bovichtidae: Systematics

 Bovichtidae was first formally described as a family in 1861 by the American ichthyologist Theodore Nicholas Gill.
 The family name was spelled Bovichthyidae in the 4th edition of J. S. Nelson's Fishes of the World but has been reverted to Bovichtidae in the 5th edition.
 Phylogenetic analysis of morphological characters has revealed that the family Bovichtidae may not be a monophyletic group.
 Bovichtidae is one of two families of the suborder Notothenioidei with a primarily non-Antarctic distribution, the other being Pseudaphritidae.
-The name of the family is taken from its type genus, Bovichtus which is derived from bovus meaning "bull" and ichthys which means fish, based on the local name for Bovichtus species in Valparaiso, Chile, torrito, the "little bull".
+The name of the family is taken from its type genus, Bovichtus which is derived from bovus meaning "bull" and ichthys which means fish, based on the local name for Bovichtus species in Valparaíso, Chile, torrito, the "little bull".

 The Bovichtidae is the sister family to the Pseudaphritidae which in turn is sister to the Eleginopidae and these are all sister to the rest of the families in the Notothenoidei which have been placed in the suggested superfamily Cryonotothenioidea.
 The Bovichtidae are regarded as the most basal family in the suborder.